HISTORY OF FOX UMBRELLAS

 After World War I Samuel Dixon's son took over the running of the business which he again expanded and improved the production methods, whilst keeping the very high quality of the merchandise.
 During the early 1930's he started exporting to Japan, USA and other overseas markets.

 During World War II the company manufactured flare parachutes which introduced them to the new invention nylon.
-The Dixon family was quick to realise the advantages of nylon instead of silk and became the first to introduce the material into umbrella covers and they were first shown to the general public in the "Britain Can Make It" exhibition in 1947 at the Old Crystal Palace in London.
+The Dixon family was quick to realise the advantages of nylon instead of silk and became the first to introduce the material into umbrella covers and they were first shown to the general public in the "Britain Can Make It" exhibition at the Victoria & Albert Museum in London, 1946.

 During this year June Dixon came into the business and again introduced new methods of production, but making sure the hand made traditions were kept.

 Globally renowned customers are Alfred Dunhill, T M Lewin, Fortnum & Mason, Hackett, Harrods, Turnbull & Asser, Ralph Lauren in the UK, Mitsukoshi, Isetan, Sogo and Tomorrowland in Japan, Paul Stuart, Rain or Shine, Bloomingdale, Barneys in New York and many others all over the world.